MatthewYong/recipes-connected/README.md

 - [Bootstrap](https://getbootstrap.com/) is used for its grid system and navigation bar

 Database & Platform
 - [MongoDB](https://www.mongodb.com/) is used for storing data from users.
-Specifically for this website: storing of user information and user recipes.
+Specifically, for this website: storing of user information and user recipes.
-- [Heroku](https://heroku.com/) is used for deploying the app through the its cloud platform
+- [Heroku](https://heroku.com/) is used for deploying the app through its cloud platform

 Images
 - [Adobe Photoshop CC 2019](https://www.adobe.com/uk/products/photoshop) is used to crop the images and delete white background